A Content Health Check assesses an organization’s:

-Content Strategy is a pre-requisite and primary driver of high-performing content.
-The Health Check assesses your content strategy using a rigorous framework (explained below) and experienced practitioners.
+Content Strategy Assessment is a pre-requisite and primary driver of high-performing content.
+Your marketing, sales and channel / partner content strategy is objectively reviewed by a third party based on a rigorous framework (explained below) by experienced practitioners.

-Content Operations is how that strategy will be executed.
+Content Operations Assessment is how that strategy will be executed.
 But often a content operation is not defined and designed based on content strategy.
 It is considered a “given.”
-This constrains content strategy decisions (“what we’re capable of producing”), or content outputs (‘what is produced”).
+This constrains content strategy decisions (“what we’re capable of producing”), as well as content outputs (‘what is produced”).